superdurable/iwf/docs/ContinueAsNew-in-Temporal-(or-Cadence)-workflow.md

 Also, continueAsNew will help [reduce costs if you are using Temporal Cloud](https://docs.temporal.io/cloud/pricing).
 The open storage will be smaller after a continueAsNew, and the old events will be deleted after a retention period.

-This article is to provide some guidance to implement “Continue As New” in a Temporal workflow.

-We start with some basic concepts and then explore different aspects of implementing “continueAsNew” in a safe, scalable, and reliable way!
+This page is to provide some guidance to implement “Continue As New” in a Temporal workflow.
+We start with some basic concepts and then explore different aspects of implementing “continueAsNew” in a safe, scalable, and reliable way.

-The goal of this article is to provide “probably” comprehensive guidance of implementing continueAsNew.
+The goal is to provide a comprehensive guide for implementing continueAsNew.
 It’s not for providing a lot of details of all the basics of Temporal workflow.
 It assumes you are already familiar with the basic concepts and APIs, and the key concept — [workflow task](https://stackoverflow.com/questions/62904129/what-exactly-is-a-cadence-decision-task/63964726#63964726) in Temporal.

 iWF as a Temporal [abstraction/framework](https://github.com/temporalio/awesome-temporal#frameworks), has already implemented continueAsNew underneath.
-This article uses iWF as example to show how to implement it and provide a summary of how it’s implemented so that people can understand iWF better.
+This article uses iWF as example to show how to implement it and provide a summary of how it’s implemented so that people can better understand iWF.

 # What is ContinueAsNew

 This “unique” concept only exists for replay-based programming models like Temporal.
-(It also exists in other replay based workflow engines like [SWF](https://docs.aws.amazon.com/amazonswf/latest/apireference/API_ContinueAsNewWorkflowExecutionDecisionAttributes.html) and [Azure Durable Function](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-eternal-orchestrations?tabs=csharp#resetting-and-restarting)).
+(It also exists in other replay-based workflow engines like [SWF](https://docs.aws.amazon.com/amazonswf/latest/apireference/API_ContinueAsNewWorkflowExecutionDecisionAttributes.html) and [Azure Durable Function](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-eternal-orchestrations?tabs=csharp#resetting-and-restarting)).

 In a replay-based workflow definition, a user workflow is defined as a single or “monolithic” function to run.
 Based on the history events, the function is required to be ready to be “replayed” **anytime**.